 Two hikers talk on a forest trail in Shiretoko, one pointing out wildlife—a guided nature walk recommended in this Shiretoko itinerary.

-From the Shiretoko National Park Nature Center, you can take a 1-km path to Furepe Waterfall on a coastal cliff in just 20 mins one way.
+From the Shiretoko National Park Nature Center, you can take a 2-km round-trip path to Furepe Waterfall, perched on a coastal cliff.
+It takes about 20 minutes each way.

 👋Hi, I’m Yuuka, your go-to Hokkaido travel advisor.